We contribute to a smart, sustainable and vibrant Newcastle

 Port Waratah is committed to proactively engaging with our stakeholders.
 We strive to build strong relationships through open, timely and two-way communication and continually improving our engagement methods and activities.

 Our engagement approach includes the six-monthly Local Voices Community Survey, quarterly community meetings, direct engagement with portside community groups, industry forums, a 24-hour enquiry line, social media, website enquiry form and tour programme.
+In 2023, we continued to grow our electronic newsletter subscription and sponsored the NBN News Rewind series.

-In 2021, we spent $85.5 million in the Hunter and Central Coast regions, representing 78 per cent of our total spend.
-Our Community Investment and Partnership Programme invested $750,000 across 137 projects, initiatives and events focused on building capacity, skills and knowledge within local individuals and organisations.
+Our Community Investment and Partnership Programme investment increased to $850,000 in 2023 and introduced a new priority area, Partnerships for Reconciliation.
+The programme supported 125 projects, initiatives and events focused on building capacity, skills and knowledge within local individuals and organisations.

 Case Study